Azure/bicep/src/vscode-bicep/media/walkthroughs/gettingStarted/3_Type_Resources.md

 # Add resources to your Bicep file

-* First, type `'appplan'` to view the 'App Service plan' resource snippet and press Tab or Enter.
+* First, type `'appplan'` to view the 'Application Service Plan' resource snippet and press Tab or Enter.
 Press Tab to jump to the `name` attribute and replace its value with the parameter `appPlanName`.

 * Next, type `'storage'` to view the 'Storage Account' resource snippet and press Tab or Enter.
 Replace the `name` attribute's value with `'${appServicePlan.name}storage'` (including the single quotes).